 Read reviews

 Keep in mind reviews aren’t always reliable, though.
-They can be dated or misleading.
-But if there’s a particularly egregious review about how the doctor approached or treated someone based on their identity, that’s a big red flag.
+They can be outdated or misleading.
+But a particularly glaring review of how the doctor approached or treated someone based on their identity is a big red flag.

 Call the front desk

-According to Spivak, a telltale sign that a provider isn’t LGBTQIA-friendly is when the front desk unnecessarily uses gendered lingo, assumes your pronouns or sexuality, or otherwise questions your identity.
+According to Spivak, a telltale sign that a professional isn’t LGBTQIA-friendly is when the front desk unnecessarily uses gendered lingo, assumes your pronouns or sexuality, or questions your identity.

-“Progressive providers have ensured that their staff have undergone special trainings to work with LGBTQ+ folks as well,” Spivak says.
+“Progressive providers have ensured that their staff have undergone special trainings to work with LGBTQ+ folks as well,” said Spivak.

-Further, Shane says you might even ask the staff member if they and the provider are trained in LGBTQIA client work.
-“If they say yes, you might ask how they were trained and how often training and continuing education occurs,” Shane says.
+Further, Shane says you might even ask the staff member if they and the professional have had training in LGBTQIA+ client work.
+“If they say yes, you might ask how they were trained and how often training and continuing education occurs,” said Shane.
 This is a case of more is better.

 Questions to ask